THE DOVER WAR MEMORIAL PROJECT

 Minnie Jane Talbot died on 1 July 1941, aged 57, at Preston Hall Emergency Hospital, Aylesford.
 She was injured on 12 June 1941 at her home at 12 Randolph Road, Dover.
 She was the widow of Charles Joseph Talbot

-Williams, P.
+#Williams, P.

 Pleasant Williams died on 3 June 1942, aged 48, at 12 Oaten Place, Canterbury.
-She was the widow of Lieutenant George E. J. Williams, AEF, and the daughter of John Henry Macdonald, of 17 Templar Street, Dover, where she also may have lived, and of the late Pleasant Macdonald.
-Her ashes were interred at St James on 8th June, 10 QY.
+Born in Dover, she was the widow of Lieutenant George E J Williams, AEF, whom she had married in 1917, and the daughter of John Henry Macdonald, a former stationary engineman of 17 Templar Street, Dover (where she also lived), and of the late Pleasant Macdonald.
+John Henry Macdonald and Pleasant Elizabeth Holdstock had married in Dove in 1877.

-Her sister, May Craven, and niece Meredith, also died, as did her relative, Maria Burkett.
+Her sister, May Craven, and niece Meredith, also died, as did her relative, Maria Burkett

 Ernest Wilson, 1917-18, courtesy Hilda BeddowsWilson, E. R.

-Mr and Mrs Wilson had seven children, two of whom, John and Claud, also lost their lives in the Second World War.
+Mr. and Mrs. Wilson had seven children, two of whom, John and Claud, also lost their lives in the Second World War.
 Dorothy, one of their daughters, served in the WRNS in Dover.
 She sadly died in 1975.
 Their youngest son, Sidney, and their other three daughters, Margaret, Edith, and Hilda, were evacuated to Wales.
-Hilda joined the WAAF as soon as she was able.
+Hilda joined the WAAF as soon as she was able

 pictures: Ernest Wilson, 1917/18